 Athena Ellen is an esthetician and founder of the natural skincare line Monastery.
 With over fourteen years of experience, Ellen has an overall approach to skin health through the mind, body, and soul connection.

 But this is avoidable.
 "Oil cleansers don't change the acid mantle at all," notes Ellen.
 "Cleansing oil suspends dirt and makeup, so that it can be easily wiped away while leaving a hydrating layer of oil behind.
-Oil cleansers are so gentle that they usually don't need to be followed by a moisturizer.
 Many people see an improvement in their skin texture after a couple of weeks of oil cleansing."
 However, Ellen warns, "If you are a double-cleanser, be careful that your second cleanse isn't stripping the skin.
 It would be a shame to undo the good of the oil cleanser by following up with an acidic one."

 Her best advice?
-Look for cleansing oils with botanical ingredients like sweet almond oil, hazelnut oil, and castor oil.
+Look for cleansing oils with non-stripping ingredients.
 Steer clear of anything with detergents, alcohols, and salts which can all dry and irritate the skin.
 Below, find 15 expert-approved oil cleansers to help treat and prevent acne.

 Made with Edwardian rose oil (each bottle contains the essence of over 100 rose petals), this cleanser is gentle, nourishing, and chock-full of acne-safe ingredients like sweet almond oil, hazelnut oil, and castor oil.
 Apply it first to a dry face; then remove with a soaked cotton pad for the best results.

 Ideal for oily skin types and acne-prone skin, this water-like cleansing oil washes away excess sebum and blackheads that are stuck inside pores—without that tight or parched feeling after cleansing.
 Courtesy of cinnamon bark and cherry extracts, shine is blotted and open pores appear shrunken.

 Julep's offering is a lightweight, antioxidant-rich oil blend that melts away makeup without irritating your skin.
 Rosehip oil delivers essential nutrients to protect against environmental damage, while grapeseed and olive oil distribute antioxidants and hydrate without clogging your pores.
 Finally, green coffee bean oil invigorates your skin to promote cell turnover.